5 tips to help you prepare for sleep

 We know how comfortable our beds can be and when you’re fully calm and in ‘beditation mode’, you might well forget appointments, meetings and even fall asleep entirely!
 So, if you have something to do that day, we recommend you set a little alarm, which gives you 15 minutes to fully beditate.

 If you can’t spare 15 minutes, even a 5 or 10-minute session can be beneficial to mind and body, helping you to feel tranquil and more in control.
 Try to set aside some time each week to practise these sessions and you may be surprised at the difference it starts to make to feelings of stress or anxiety, helping you to feel more relaxed.

 As we all know, closing our eyes is a natural instigator of sleep.
 Therefore, when we want to relax, the mind starts to quieten all other senses that occupy our thoughts, allowing us to start focusing inward and shut out the world around us.
 Close your eyes, (no peeking) and learn to become comfortable with how it feels to do this.
 It will really help you prepare for future meditations and sessions.

 It sounds cliché, but focusing on the action and frequency of breathing is the gateway to calming the body and the mind.
 Pay attention to each breath coming in and out of your body, noticing the pause in between each one and imagine your lungs filling up in their entirety.

 A top tip is to picture you’re filling up a balloon with air in your tummy, so your stomach expands.
-This will help you to breathe deeply, using all your lung capacity and stimulates the parasympathetic nerves, which regulates our body’s unconscious reactions.
+This will help you to breathe deeply, using all your lung capacity and stimulate the parasympathetic nerves, which regulate our body’s unconscious reactions.
 In simple terms this means your heart rate starts to slow and energy is conserved as calming hormones are produced, helping to reduce blood pressure.